Maybe You Should Rethink That "Game-Changing" New AI Feature

 Score

-Our team felt confident about the potential value of an AI writing assistant.
+Our team felt confident about the potential value of an AI assistant for writing.
 But we needed to vet the opportunity against relevant business and team metrics — alignment to company goals, number of customers who would benefit, potential lovability, and cost to develop.
 We used a product value scorecard to weigh all of these inputs and decided to proceed.
 Assigning a rough score to the feature early on allowed us to be more objective about the decision — orienting the team around the long-term value we can deliver rather than initial hype.

 Encourage your team to score early and often.
 Question your assumptions about the feature and use what you learn throughout the development process to refine your score.
 Decide which metrics you will track, and create space in your team meetings to reevaluate and adjust the score when necessary.